EthicalYuu/old-maid-game-engine/README.md

 # The Old Maid Card Game

+> ⚠️ **Important:** This README provides a high-level overview of the project.
+For comprehensive details, including architecture, design decisions, and implementation, please refer to the [Project Documentation (PDF)](./JAVA%20MULTITHREADING%20COMPUTERIZED%20OLD%20MAID%20GAME%20REPORT.pdf).

 A Java multithreading and OOP implementation of the Old Maid card game, where players are simulated as threads playing the game automatically.

 ## Table of Contents